TimGundmann/message-service/README.md

-# message-service
+# plan-service
-Service to handle different types of messages
+Service to handle different types of plans